 Yes, SFYS has a mercy rule.

-Winning by 5 or more goals against your opponent in recreational soccer (rules summary here)
+Winning by 6 or more goals (more than 5) against your opponent in recreational soccer (rules summary here)

-Winning by 8 or more goals against your opponent in competitive soccer (rules summary here)
+Winning by 8 or more goals (more than 7) against your opponent in Upper House (rules summary here)

 WILL result in losing 1 point from your standings.
 1 point will be deducted for each game this happens.